Daniela Edstrom

 presented as archival pigment prints.
 The

-former work, seen below, is a contemporary
+former work, to the left, is a contemporary

 interpretation of the myth of Flora, goddess of